utshavtimsina/Forum-An-open-discussion-site/README.md

 # 5thsem
-filr with database uithin files and db name forum
+file with database within files and db name forum